ualia946/cnn-dog-vs-cat-classifier/README.md

 These images were collected and curated manually for academic purposes.
 The dataset is **not sourced from Kaggle or any other public dataset provider**.

-Due to file size limitations, the dataset is not included in this repository.
+The dataset is  included in this repository.
-To run the project, place your image folders inside the `data/` directory following this structure:
+To run the project, be sure to have the images inside the `data/` directory.

 ---